jolocom/smartwallet-app/README.md

 ## Prerequisites

 - Set-up requires [Node.js](https://nodejs.org/en/download/) to be installed on your computer.
   - The Jolocom SmartWallet requires `Node.js v12+` to build the project.
+You can either manually install Node version above 12, or you can delegate it to `Volta` (follow [this link](https://docs.volta.sh/guide/getting-started) to install `Volta`).
+Node `12.4.1` is pinned to the project
 - We use [Yarn](https://yarnpkg.com) as our package manager.
 - We use [CocoaPods](https://cocoapods.org/) for `iOS` dependency management.